buhrmi/rbjs/readme.md

-# Remote Javascript DSL for Ruby on Rails 3.1 & 4
+# Javascript DSL for Ruby on Rails 3.1 & 4

 Rbjs is a ruby gem you to write remote javascript in Rails 3.
 It keeps the browser logic-less. [read more](http://buhrmi.github.com/rbjs)